Aloo Gobi is a simple vegetarian Indian dish with potatoes (aloo), cauliflower (gobi), and a mix of turmeric and cumin.

 • Ground coriander.

-• Red pepper flakes, a small hot chili, or chilli powder.
+• Red pepper flakes, a small hot chili, or chili powder.

 We also like to add a teaspoon of garam masala once the dish is cooked to infuse it with fragrant, sweet, tangy, and warm aromas.

-Other whole spices you can add to your aloo gobi are fenugreek leaves (Kasuri methi), red chili powder, fresh chillies, mustard seeds, black cumin, and curry leaves.
+Other whole spices you can add to your aloo gobi are fenugreek leaves (Kasuri methi), red chili powder, fresh chilies, mustard seeds, black cumin, and curry leaves.

 Other ground spices you can add are mango powder (amchur), cayenne pepper, asafoetida, and curry leaves.